Southampton-RSG/srsg-processes/srsg-processes/operation/development-processes/TEC.4_Verification/information-methods-classes-levels.md

 ## Methods of Verification

-All project outputs need to be verified in some way, irrespective of the type of output.
+All project outputs must be verified in some way, irrespective of the type of output.
 At a high level, these methods typically include:

 - **Testing** conducted by project team members either manually or using automation, e.g. manual software testing against a test plan, running a suite of automated unit or functional tests, integration testing.
 - **Review** of any project output, e.g. code or document review.